Cigna Corporation (CI): Get Prepared for Trading Lift Off

-Cigna Corporation (CI) is priced at $264.49 after the most recent trading session.
-At the very opening of the session, the stock price was $277.54 and reached a high price of $279.4671, prior to closing the session it reached the value of $270.44.
-The stock touched a low price of $270.25.Recently in News on March 1, 2023, AM Best Assigns Issue Credit Ratings to The Cigna Group’s New Senior Unsecured Notes.
+Cigna Corporation (CI) is priced at $252.75 after the most recent trading session.
+At the very opening of the session, the stock price was $261.41 and reached a high price of $262.48, prior to closing the session it reached the value of $256.50.
+The stock touched a low price of $255.26.Recently in News on March 1, 2023, AM Best Assigns Issue Credit Ratings to The Cigna Group’s New Senior Unsecured Notes.
 AM Best has assigned a Long-Term Issue Credit Rating of “bbb” (Good) to the $700 million, 5.685% senior unsecured notes due March 15, 2026, and the $800 million, 5.4% senior unsecured notes due March 15, 2033, recently issued by The Cigna Group (Cigna) (headquartered in Bloomfield, CT) [NYSE:CI].
 The outlook assigned to these Credit Ratings (ratings) is positive.
 The existing ratings of Cigna and its subsidiaries are unchanged.
 You can read further details here

 Sponsored